dotnet/try-samples/101-linq-samples/docs/projections-4.md

 ## Select from related input sequences

-This sample uses a comThis sample uses a compound from clause to select all orders where the order total is less than 500.00.
+This sample uses a compound `from` clause to select all orders where the order total is less than 500.00.

 ``` cs --region select-many-drilldown --source-file ../src/Projections.cs --project ../src/Try101LinqSamples.csproj
 ```

 ## Compound select with where clause

-This sample uses a compound from clause to select all orders where the order was made in 1998 or later.
+This sample uses a compound `from` clause to select all orders where the order was made in 1998 or later.

 ``` cs --region select-many-filter --source-file ../src/Projections.cs --project ../src/Try101LinqSamples.csproj
 ```